 “In my current work, the Animus appears as a basketball coach.
 I am trying to advocate for one of my teen clients, that the coach should give him a shot.
 Working the dream, I get to feel how I am the teen, I can feel his loving support.
 With the dream, I get to see and feel how I am still dodging the vulnerability of letting in the male nurturance.“

-Ben Newman is a Licensed Independent Clinical Social Worker (LICSW) in the State of Vermont.
-He has been in full-time private practice for the past two years.
-After graduating with an MSW from Hunter College School of Social Work in New York City in 2004, he spent almost a decade as a full-time clinician and Clinical Director for a small, private school in Vermont.
-He has been training as an Archetypal Dreamwork Analyst for the past ten years and uses the dreamwork to varying degrees with his clients.
+Ben Newman is a Licensed Independent Clinical Social Worker (LICSW) in Vermont.
+After receiving his MSW from the Hunter College School of Social in New York City in 2004, he spent a decade as the Clinical Director for a small, private school in Vermont.
+He has been in private practice for fifteen years.
+He offers Archetypal Dreamwork Therapy under the supervision of Marc Bregman.

 Ben lives and practices in Montpelier, Vermont.
 He is available to work with anyone in the world through HIPPA-complaint video sessions and phone calls.